cf-x/chip/README.md

 The formal citation will be added after publication.

-If you use the CHIPS dataset, BA-PIHMR code, or RW-MPJPE weights, please cite the paper once available and acknowledge the dataset as follows:
+If you use the CHIPS dataset, BA-PIHMR method, or RW-MPJPE evaluation protocol, please cite the paper once available and acknowledge the dataset as follows:

 ```text
 This research used the CHIPS dataset (Robust In-Bed Human Pose and Shape Estimation from Pressure Images with Clinical Awareness), provided by Chenfang Fang, University of Science and Technology of China (USTC).